 So are you supposed to size up or down?
 Well, it really depends on the type of riding you do and how you want your bike to perform.

-When you’re shopping for a new bike and comparing frame sizes, you’ll see a lot of measurements.
+When you’re shopping for a new bike or looking for a trade-in at a bike shop and comparing frame sizes, you’ll see a lot of measurements.
 While they all mean something, some are more important to understand than others.
 Let’s define these here:

 Reach is the horizontal distance measured from the bottom bracket to the head tube (or roughly from the center of the seat to the center of the handlebars).
 Reach will indicate how far forward you’ll need to lean to reach the handlebars.
 A shorter reach will provide a more upright riding position, while a longer reach will provide a more aggressive, forward-leaning position.